Excerpt from Wallace Community College's Spring 2017 "Community Connections."

 houses.
 Alcoholism became a problem while he was working, even drinking on the job.

-He tried to get help with his drinking, entering the rehab center, The Haven, four different
+He tried to get help with his drinking entering the rehab center, The Haven, four different

 times.
 He attributes his success beating alcoholism to handing his addiction to God.
 He

-has been sober for over a year.
+has been sober for two years.

 Henry entered the the Ark of Dothan in March 2016 to remain clean.
 He stated that the